EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 fix            RDF_OUTPUT all ave/time 25 100 5000 c_RDF[*] file rdf_lj.out mode vector
 ```

-The compute command is instantaneous, that is, they calculate the values for the current timestep, but that doesn't mean they calculate quantities every timestep.
+The compute command is instantaneous, that is, they calculate the values for the current time-step, but that doesn't mean they calculate quantities every time-step.
 A compute only calculates quantities when needed, _i.e._, when called by another command.
 In this case, the `fix ave/time` command, that averages a quantity over time, and outputs it over a long timescale.
 The parameters are: `RDF_OUTPUT` is the name of the fix, `all` is the group of particles it applies to, `ave/time` is the style of fix (there are many others).
 Then, the group of three numbers `25 100 5000` are the `Nevery`, `Nrepeat`, `Nfreq` arguments.
-These can be quite tricky to understand, as they interplay with eachother.
+These can be quite tricky to understand, as they interplay with each other.
-`Nfreq` is how often a value is written to file, `Nrepeat` is how many sets of values we want to average over (number of samples), and `Nevery` is how many timesteps in between samples.
+`Nfreq` is how often a value is written to file, `Nrepeat` is how many sets of values we want to average over (number of samples), and `Nevery` is how many time-steps in between samples.
-So, for example, an `Nevery` of 2, with `Nrepeat` of 3, and `Nfreq` of 100 means that at every timestep multiple of 100, there will be an average written to file, that was calculated by taking 3 samples, 2 timesteps appart -- _i.e._, timesteps 96, 98, and 100 are averaged, and the average is written to file, and the same at timesteps 196, 198, and 200, etc.
+So, for example, an `Nevery` of 2, with `Nrepeat` of 3, and `Nfreq` of 100 means that at every time-step multiple of 100, there will be an average written to file, that was calculated by taking 3 samples, 2 time-steps apart -- _i.e._, time-steps 96, 98, and 100 are averaged, and the average is written to file, and the same at time-steps 196, 198, and 200, etc.
-In this case, we take a sample every 25 timesteps, 100 times, and output at timestep number 5000 -- so from timestep 2500 to 5000, sampling every 25 timesteps.
+In this case, we take a sample every 25 time-steps, 100 times, and output at time-step number 5000 -- so from time-step 2500 to 5000, sampling every 25 time-steps.
 This means that `Nfreq` must be a multiple of `Nevery`, and `Nevery` must be non-zero even if `Nrepeat = 1`.
 The following argument, `c_RDF[*]`, is the quantity to be averaged over.
-The beggining `c_` indicates this is a compute ID, and the `[*]` wildcard in conjunction with `mode vector` makes the fix calculate the average for all the columns in the compute ID.
+The beginning `c_` indicates this is a compute ID, and the `[*]` wildcard in conjunction with `mode vector` makes the fix calculate the average for all the columns in the compute ID.
 Finally, the `file rdf_lj.out` argument tells LAMMPS where to write the data to.
 This file looks something like this: